Second Session, 43rd Parliament

 [11:50 a.m.]

-province.
 Again, this does not create special rights.
-These rights are recognized in section 35 of the constitution, constitutionally recognized.
+These rights are recognized in section 35 of the constitution — constitutionally recognized.

 We talk about culturally sensitive services in all of our communities.
 Every constituency is different.
 Every constituency has different demographics, different percentages of different demographics, and I think all of us strive to ensure that those populations are serviced in appropriate ways.

 We’ve seen across British Columbia that modern treaties, which are living documents, deliver real, measurable outcomes.
 They lead to stronger economies, higher wages, better partnerships between Indigenous communities and non-Indigenous communities.
 We’ve seen that it works.
-They attract investment; they create jobs; they support housing development, infrastructure; and they foster stability — not for the short term, for the long term.
+They attract investment.
+They create jobs.
+They support housing development, infrastructure.
+They foster stability, not for the short term; for the long term.
 That’s why they need to be living documents.
 It’s not a one-and-done thing.
 I mean, there’s not a single law in this province that can’t be amended, that can’t be changed.

 [The Speaker in the chair.]